Back to overview

 LPC

 The LPC was the traditional vocational stage of training to be a solicitor that follows either a law degree or postgraduate law conversion course and focuses on the practical skills required to be a successful lawyer.
-It can be completed either full-time over a year, part-time across two years or, in some cases, accelerated (as with The University of Law (ULaw)).
+It can be completed either full time over a year, part time across two years or, in some cases, accelerated (as with The University of Law).
 The LPC is designed to get you ready for work as a trainee solicitor.
 There are two stages to the LPC:

 Head to LawCareers.Net’s LPC page to find out more about this route into the profession.

-To find out whether you can still qualify via this route, read the 'transitional arrangements' section below.
+To find out whether you can still qualify via this route, read the 'transitional arrangements' section below and to find out whether firms are still recruiting LPC graduates, read this Oracle.

 SQE

 The SQE is a system of exams that all solicitors will eventually have to pass at the point of qualifying.
-It will ultimately replace the LPC but for now, the Solicitors Regulation Authority’s (SRA) transitional arrangements enable eligible students to decide between the two routes.
+It’ll ultimately replace the LPC but for now, the Solicitors Regulation Authority’s (SRA) transitional arrangements enable eligible students to decide between the two routes.

 Like the LPC, the SQE is split into stage two stages:

-Unlike the LPC, the SQE doesn’t have any set training – it is just a system of exams.
-That said, legal education providers like ULaw have developed several SQE courses that are designed to help candidates get ready for the SQE assessments.
+Unlike the LPC, the SQE doesn’t have any set training – it’s just a system of exams.
+That said, legal education providers like The University of Law has developed several SQE courses that are designed to help candidates get ready for the SQE assessments.

-Find out about ULaw’s SQE courses via its website!
+Find out about The University of Law’s SQE courses via its website!

 For those who choose the SQE as their preferred route to qualification, it’s important to note that both non-law and law graduates are being encouraged to take relevant SQE preparation to give themselves the best chance of passing the SQE assessments when the time comes.

-Interested in studying at ULaw, find out when the next open day is for an insight into life at the university.
+Interested in studying at The University of Law, find out when the next open day is for an insight into life at the university.

 So, who actually has the option between the two routes?
-According to the SRA, anyone who has “completed, started, accepted an offer of a place or paid a non-refundable deposit” on/for the GDL, LPC, MA law or training contract before 1 September 2021 can choose which route they take to qualify (ie, LPC or SQE).
+Anyone who’s “completed, started, accepted an offer of a place or paid a non-refundable deposit” on/for the GDL, LPC, MA law or training contract before 1 September 2021 can choose which route they take to qualify (ie, LPC or SQE).

-These transitional arrangements also apply to candidates who have completed, started, accepted an offer of a place or paid a non-refundable deposit on/for a qualifying law degree (QLD) or exempting law degree (ELD) by 21 September 2021 (inclusive).
-This means that if you are currently in the second or third year of a law degree, you will still be able to take the LPC in order to become a solicitor.
+These transitional arrangements also apply to candidates who’ve completed, started, accepted an offer of a place or paid a non-refundable deposit on/for a qualifying law degree (QLD) or exempting law degree (ELD) by 21 September 2021 (inclusive).
+This means that if you’re heading into your third year of a law degree (at the time of writing August 2023), you’ll still be able to take the LPC to qualify as a solicitor.

 It’s also important to note that over the next few years, there will likely remain a strong focus on studying the LPC for those who are eligible.
-According to Legal Cheek’s survey, taken by 33 law firms, 42% said they will make the full transition to the SQE in 2024.
+According to Legal Cheek’s survey, taken by 33 law firms, 42% said they’ll make the full transition to the SQE in 2024.

 There are several factors to bear in mind when making your decision – the main one being that you should choose the route that best suits you and your circumstances.